 - Miscarriage in pregnant dogs

-It is important to consult your veterinarian to address these symptoms, as they can lead to more serious conditions like gastroenteritis or sepsis.
+It’s important to get to your vet to address these symptoms, as they can lead to more serious conditions like gastroenteritis or sepsis.
 Generally, the main symptom of salmonellosis is acute diarrhea.

 Causes Of Salmonella Infection In Dogs